 1. If you haven’t already: clean, prime and paint your door.
 It isn’t necessary, but if you want to give your cabinet door a new look, go ahead and paint it any color you like!
 The sky is the limit on color.
 I used American Accents Antique Black.

-2. Cut your scrapbook paper to fit inside the cabinet door panel.
+2. Now, cut your scrapbook paper to fit inside the cabinet door panel.
 As always, be sure you are using a fresh new x-acto blade and a metal edged ruler.

-3. Mark a dot 1/2 inch from the corners of the plexiglass.
+3. Next mark a dot 1/2 inch from the corners of the plexiglass.

 4. Drill a small hole through the plexiglass at each dot.
 Use a drill bit that is slightly larger than the nail on your nail head tack.